jessfraz/blog/content/post/the-life-of-a-data-byte.md

 how we have stored data through history.
 By no means will this include every single storage medium ever manufactured, sold, or distributed.
 This article is meant to be fun and informative while not being encyclopedic.
 Let’s get started.
 Let’s assume we have a byte of data to be stored: the letter `j`, or as an encoded byte `6a` or in binary `01001010`.
-As we go through time, our data byte will come into play in some of the storage technologies we cover.
+As we travel through time, our data byte will come into play in some of the storage technologies we cover.

 ## 1951